Alpine chough: Feeding

 In the summer, the Alpine chough feeds mainly on invertebrates collected from pasture, such as beetles (Selatosomus aeneus and Otiorhynchus morio have been recorded from pellets), snails, grasshoppers, caterpillars and fly larvae.
 The diet in autumn, winter and early spring becomes mainly fruit, including berries such as the European Hackberry (Celtis australis) and Sea-buckthorn (Hippophae rhamnoides), rose hips, and domesticated crops such as apples, grapes and pears where available.
 It has been observed eating flowers of Crocus vernus albiflorus, including the pistils, perhaps as a source of carotenoids.
 The chough will readily supplement its winter diet with food provided by tourist activities in mountain regions, including ski resorts, refuse dumps and picnic areas.
 Where additional food is available, winter flocks are larger and contain a high proportion of immature birds.
 The young birds principally frequent the sites with the greatest food availability, such as refuse dumps.
 Both chough species will hide food in cracks and fissures, concealing the cache with a few pebbles.

 This bird always forages in groups, which are larger in winter than summer, and have constant composition in each season.
 Where food resources are restricted, adults dominate young birds, and males outrank females.
 Foraging areas change altitudinally through the year, depending on climatic factors, food availability and food quality.
 During the breeding season, birds remain above the tree line, although they may use food provided by tourists at refuges and picnic areas.

 Movement to lower levels begins after the first snowfalls, and feeding by day is mainly in or near valley bottoms when the snow cover deepens, although the birds return to the mountains to roost.
 In March and April the choughs frequent villages at valley tops or forage in snow-free patches prior to their return to the high meadows.
 Feeding trips may cover 20 km distance and 1600 m in altitude.
 In the Alps, the development of skiing above 3000 m has enabled more birds to remain at high levels in winter.

 Where their ranges overlap, the two chough species may feed together in the summer, although there is only limited competition for food.
 An Italian study showed that the vegetable part of the winter diet for the red-billed chough was almost exclusively Gagea bulbs dug from the ground, whilst the Alpine chough took berries and hips.
 In June, red-billed choughs fed mainly on caterpillars whereas Alpine choughs ate crane fly pupae.
-Later in the summer, the Alpine chough consumed large numbers of grasshoppers, while the red-billed chough added cranefly pupae, fly larvae and beetles to its diet.
+Later in the summer, the Alpine chough consumed large numbers of grasshoppers, while the red-billed chough added crane fly pupae, fly larvae and beetles to its diet.
 In the eastern Himalayas in November, Alpine choughs occur mainly in juniper forests where they feed on juniper berries, differing ecologically from the red-billed choughs in the same region and at the same time of year, which feed by digging in the soil of terraced pastures of villages.